JonatasViscaino/100-days-of-code-Python/Day 1 to Day 14/README.md

 # Day 1 to Day 14

-These projects were done in replit and can be found in the below links:
-Day 1: https://replit.com/@JonatasViscaino/Day-1-Band-Name-Generator
-Day 2: https://replit.com/@JonatasViscaino/Day-2-Tip-Calculator
-Day 3: https://replit.com/@JonatasViscaino/Day-3-Treasure-Island
+These projects were done in replit and can be found in the below links:\n Day 1: https://replit.com/@JonatasViscaino/Day-1-Band-Name-Generator Day 2: https://replit.com/@JonatasViscaino/Day-2-Tip-Calculator Day 3: https://replit.com/@JonatasViscaino/Day-3-Treasure-Island